-Of all the candidates that want to quit day one, only about 2 or 3 cadets still want to quit after week 4 or 5.
+Of all the candidates that want to quit on day one, only two or three cadets still want to quit after weeks four or five.
 Realize that this is just a difficult transition for them.
 Once they get used to it, and they will, they do whatever it takes to stay.
 It becomes in their own words:

 “The best thing I’ve ever done”.

-Your teen is getting up at about 6:00 a.m. jumping from one task to another.
+Your teen is getting up at around 6:00 a.m. and jumping from one task to another.
 They have very little free time.
 What little free time they do have is spent trying to memorize their Cadet Handbook and some of the other seemingly thousands of instructions they received that day.

 Writing at this point is your responsibility.
 We recommend a minimum of three (3) letters per week.
 THAT’S MINIMUM!
-Ideally you will write EVERYDAY especially during the first 4 or 5 weeks when a lack of mail is all it takes for them to give up.
+Ideally you will write EVERYDAY especially during the first four or five weeks when a lack of mail is all it takes for them to give up.

 They will have successfully completed the most difficult part of the entire 22 weeks.
 It becomes all about desire, motivation and focus at that point.

-It takes A LOT of support...I challenge you to do your part.
+It takes A LOT of support...we challenge you to do your part.